zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 Tasks to complete these objectives:

 * Complete draft of article Address Security Requirements
+    * Consolidate all security configuration articles withing this Security Requirements section
-    * Include diagram showing the full security ecosystem + touch points.
+    * Include diagram showing the full security ecosystem
 * Draft an article 'Troubleshooting installation and configuration' with links to common solution procedures.
 Add links in the installation ariticles to this Troubleshooting guide.
 * Add real-world examples to the various installation procedures
 * For each installation method, add outcome of individual steps.